Compliance

 1. List all technology used in hiring (ATS, credentialing platforms, video interview tools, assessments)

-2. Identify which tools use AI or automation
+2. Identify which tools use AI or automation, including third-party integrations

 3. Determine which clinical vs. non-clinical roles use which tools

-4. Map tools to job locations (which states/cities)
+4. Map tools to job locations (which states/cities), incorporating GEO data for compliance

 Phase 2: High-Risk Tool Assessment (Week 3-4)